-The primary purpose of this paper is to examine these significant claims from both a technical and interpretive perspective within the context of the geometric presentation of the problem of time in non-relativistic mechanics.
-After providing a concise introduction to the relevant ideas from geometrical mechanics (additional material concerning differential geometry can be found in an appendix) we will presenting Dirac's argument for the classification of first class constraints as gauge generating in terms of a simplified version of the symplectic reduction procedure.
-The supposed interpretational benefits for following such a reduction procedure will then be considered before we attempt explicitly to apply symplectic reduction to a class of nonrelativistic, reparameterization invariant theories (such as Jacobi's theory) within which the Hamiltonian is the only constraint.
-It will be argued - in support of Barbour and Foster - that the application of this geometric version of Dirac's work is inappropriate and this leaves open the question of how we should define both change and observables within non-relativistic reparameterization invariant mechanics.
-Utilizing the symplectic formalism that has been introduced we will then evaluate two rival positions that offer new methodologies for defining both change and observables - these will be designated emergent time strategy and the correlation strategy respectively2.
-We will then offer some thoughts as to the interpretative implications of both our negative result regarding symplectic reduction and of our two non-reductive schemes.
-Finally, we will conclude by providing a preview of the case of general relativity for which our non-relativistic work is expected to provide a useful framework.
+A principle purpose of this paper is to examine these significant claims on a technical and interpretive level within the context of the geometric presentation of the problem of time in nonrelativistic mechanics.
+Within $\S2$, we first provide a concise introduction to the relevant ideas from geometrical mechanics before presenting Dirac's argument for the classification of first class constraints as gauge generating in terms of a simplified version of the symplectic reduction procedure.
+In §4 we will then consider the potential application of this symplectic reduction to a class of nonrelativistic reparameterisation invariant theories (such as Jacobi's theory) within which the Hamiltonian is the only constraint.
+It will be argued-contra received orthodoxy-that the application of this geometric version of Dirac's work is inappropriate for this case and therefore not generally applicable.
+This leaves open the question of how we should define both change and observables within nonrelativistic reparameterisation invariant mechanics.
+Utilising the symplectic formalism that has been introduced we will then, in §5, evaluate two rival positions that offer new methodologies for defining both change and observables - these will be designated 'the emergent time strategy' and 'the correlation strategy' respectively.2